microsoft/code-with-engineering-playbook/docs/agile-development/stand-ups/readme.md

 ## Goals

-1. Bring awareness of the progress done towards the sprint goal and the sprint backlog.
+1. Bring awareness of the progress done towards the sprint goal, and the sprint backlog.
 2. Surface any impediments to one or more team members' contributions.
 3. Maintain contact between remote team members to reduce social barriers to collaboration.